 Students assigned to AEP will be expected to complete class work and/or other assignments.
 Failing to meet standards on assigned work will cause the student to be reassigned to AEP until standard has been met.
 Students will not be permitted to use any personal electronic device while in AEP.
-Such devices will be kept in the main office until the end of the school day.
+Such devices must be given to the AEP teacher/supervisor and will be given back to the student at the end of the school day.
 Should a student need an electronic device to complete classwork, one will be provided for use during the time the student is assigned to AEP.